![]() |

 In the same way, Mary of Bethany anointed Jesus with oil in the presence of others (Jn.
 12:3).
 Some complained about what she did, but Christ received it as a beautiful preparation for His burial.
 Her offering was costly, yet it was not presented for admiration.
 Her gesture was deeply personal and deeply reverent.

 We do not always have control over who sees our giving.
 But we can decide what kind of giver we want to be.
 If we want to walk in obedience to Matthew 6, we must begin with the hidden posture of the soul.
+A few questions might help guide us.

 We might also remember that others may share our giving without our permission.
 In those situations, we may choose to stay silent.
 We may redirect the attention toward Christ.
 We may avoid drawing more eyes toward ourselves.
-Even if people speak well of us, we do not have to echo them.
+Even if people speak well of us, we do not have to repeat them.

 Proverbs reminds us: “Let another man praise you, and not your own mouth; a stranger, and not your own lips” (Prov.
 27:2).
-This is not only a principle of humility.
-It is a safeguard for the soul.
+This is not only a principle of humility; it is a safeguard for the soul.
 When we resist the urge to present our good deeds, we make room for deeper joy.
 The Lord Himself becomes our audience.

 Christ gave Himself for us with no desire to be admired by men.
 His life was poured out with no trumpet sounding.
 His glory came through suffering.
 His reward came from the Father.
 Those who follow Him are invited to walk the same road.